harvester/pcidevices/README.md

 Once the device is confirmed to have been bound to `vfio-pci`, the PCIDeviceClaim controller will delete the request.

 The PCIDevice controller will pick up on the new currently active driver automatically, as part of it's normal operation.

+# Daemon

+The daemon will run on each node in the cluster and build up the PCIDevice list.
+A daemonset will enforce this daemon is running on each node.

 # Alternatives considered
 ## [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery)